2022 Ürümqi fire: Response

-Chinese government
+PRC government

 Ürümqi mayor Memtimin Qadir apologized to the city's residents on the evening of 25 November during a press conference, and promised an investigation.

 Li Wensheng, head of the Ürümqi City Fire Rescue Department, said that some residents' abilities to rescue themselves were "too weak" and that they had "failed to escape in time".
 Political scientist Dali Yang from the University of Chicago proposed that the comments by authorities on residents having been able to go downstairs and escape may have further fuelled public anger for having been perceived as victim blaming.

 On 27 November 2022, Xinjiang officials promised to ease the lockdown measures without acknowledging the existence of the protest.

 Uyghur emigrant community

 Washington-based Uyghur academic Tahir Imin told The New York Times that the fire department response was terrible, and the fire was not under control for three hours despite having available facilities and equipment.

-Abdulhafiz Maimaitimin, a Uyghur exile living in Switzerland, told journalists his aunt, Qemernisa Abdurahman (also transliterated as Haiernishahan Abdureheman), and four family members in China were not rescued in time due to living in a Uyghur-majority neighborhood.
-They also raised concerns that the number of victims was being underreported by Chinese officials.
+Abdulhafiz Maimaitimin, a Uyghur exile living in Switzerland, told journalists his aunt, Qemernisa Abdurahman (also transliterated as Haiernishahan Abdureheman), and four family members in the mainland of China were not rescued in time due to living in a Uyghur-majority neighborhood.
+They also raised concerns that the number of victims was being underreported by PRC officials.

 Merhaba Muhammad, a Uyghur emigrant living in Turkey, is also a relative of Abdurahman.
 She told Newsweek that she lost contact with her family in 2016, after she left Xinjiang for international study.
 She claimed more than 44 people had died in the fire, citing her social media circles.
 She also expressed a belief that the local authorities did not prioritize saving her family because they were Uyghurs.

 Mohammad and Sharapat Mohammad Ali, also relatives of Abdurahman living in Turkey, expressed their grief over the accident.